Azure/azure-powershell/src/Network/docs/latest-2019-04-30/Get-AzNetworkWatcherPacketCapture.md

 ```

 ### -Name
-The name given to the packet capture session.
+The name of the packet capture session.

 ```yaml
 Type: System.String